 If you are a college student tired of paying high prices for fresh produce (if it is available at all!), then you should start a vegetable garden in your dorm room.
 You don’t need to have lots of dirt to mess up your room, either – in some cases, you can grow vegetables without any soil at all!

-Let’s start off by looking at some small plants that are easy to grow in a college dorm room, along with how to provide proper care for your plants.
+In this article, we’ll start off by looking at some small plants that are easy to grow in a college dorm room.
+We’ll also give some tips on how to provide proper care for your plants.

 Plants You Can Grow In A College Dorm Room